-LGA’s children’s services improvement offer direct to councils includes:
+As part of our children’s services improvement offer to councils we:

-- Providing nationally accredited and quality assured courses for practitioners and associates engaging in peer review, challenge or diagnostic activity and maintaining an availability register.
+- provide nationally accredited and quality-assured courses for practitioners and associates engaging in peer reviews, challenges or diagnostic activities

-- Running a series of Leadership Essentials courses for lead members.
+- run a series of Leadership Essentials courses for children's services portfolio holders

-- Developing and/or brokering, where need is evidenced, a flexible and responsive offer of bespoke diagnostic or peer review tools either to individual authorities or as part of a regional offer or as may be commissioned by the Department for Education for authorities in intervention.
-These may be offered on a whole cost, subsidised or free basis.
+- develop and / or broker, where need is evidenced, a flexible and responsive offer of bespoke diagnostic or peer review tools either to individual councils or as part of a regional offer or as may be commissioned by the Department for Education for authorities in intervention – these may be offered on a whole cost, subsidised or free basis.

 Supporting political leadership in children's services

-A number of products and services are available to support elected members to effectively support and scrutinise the delivery of children's services in their local authorities.
+We offer councillors several products and services to support them in championing and scrutinising the delivery of children's services in their councils.

-For further information on all the below, including bespoke arrangements, please contact your LGA Principal Adviser.
-PAs are the LGA's focal point for discussions with councils about their improvement needs and the support we can make available, working with existing sector owned improvement bodies at sub-national level and with colleagues supporting children's services improvement and adults/health.
+For further information on any of the offers to councillors listed below, or bespoke requests, please contact your LGA principal adviser.
+Our principal advisers are the focal point for our discussions with councils about their improvement needs and the support we can make available through our work with sector-owned improvement bodies at sub-national level and with colleagues supporting children's services (and adult services and health) improvement.

 Training and mentoring

-- LGA’s Leadership Essentials Children's Services programme provides an intensive introduction to the role of lead member.
-Sessions focus on political leadership in the current policy context; exploring the statutory role and key relationships; political leadership in a challenging environment through exploring a ‘real' case study of an authority's improvement journey and leadership of the education agenda.
+- Our children's services Leadership Essentials programme provides an intensive introduction to the role of children's services portfolio holder.
+Sessions focus on political leadership in the current policy context, exploring the statutory role and key relationships, political leadership in a challenging environment through exploring a ‘real' case study of an authority's improvement journey, and leadership of the education agenda.

-- Mentoring – the LGA can offer to source appropriate member peers with responsibility for children's services in their own authority to provide varying levels of coaching and mentoring; this could be mentoring for an existing children's lead member over a defined period, support for a newly appointed lead member or a peer to act as a ‘sounding board' to a lead member on an as required basis where performance in children's services is a potential concern.
-LGA will source the best fit via the Political Group Offices and the LGA Principal Adviser in the region is the first point of contact.
+- Mentoring – we offer to source appropriate councillor peers (who have responsibility for children's services in their council) to provide varying levels of coaching and mentoring.
+This can be mentoring for an existing children's services portfolio holder over a defined period, support for a newly appointed portfolio holder, or a peer to act as a ‘sounding board' to a portfolio holder on an 'as-required' basis where performance in children's services is a potential concern.
+We will source the best fit by liaising with our political group offices and principal advisers.

 Guides and other resources for councillors

-- LGA’s 'Must know' guides are a long-standing source of information and support for lead members for children's services, covering subjects including education, safeguarding, key roles and relationships and the impact of an inadequate Ofsted judgement.
+- Our 'must know' guides are a long-standing source of information and support for children's services portfolio holders, covering education, safeguarding, key roles and relationships, and the impact of an Ofsted judgement of 'Inadequate'.

-- The Centre for Public Scrutiny, in conjunction with the LGA, has developed a short guide that seeks to support those involved in developing and scrutinising Alternative Delivery Models (ADMs) in children’s services to consider the key issues and early experiences.
+- The Centre for Public Scrutiny, in collaboration with the LGA, has developed a short guide that seeks to support those involved in developing and scrutinising alternative delivery models (ADMs) in children’s services to consider key issues and early experiences.

-- Corporate parenting resource pack: looking after other people's children is one of the most important things councils do, and is the responsibility of all councillors, not just the lead member for children's services and officers.
+- Our corporate parenting resource pack aims to support councils in looking after other people's children – which is one of the most important things councils do and which is the responsibility of all councillors (that is, it is not just the responsibility of the children's services portfolio holder and relevant officers).

-As a result of concerns regarding the effectiveness and proportionality of the Ofsted Single Inspection Framework, the LGA, ADCS and Solace developed an alternative, multi-agency inspection model which learns from the failings of the current inspection regime for children's services and seeks to place children's outcomes at its centre.
+As a result of concerns regarding the effectiveness and proportionality of the Ofsted Single Inspection Framework, we, alongside the Association of Directors of Children's Services (ADCS) and Solace, have developed an alternative, multi-agency inspection model.
+This model learns from the failings of the current inspection regime for children's services and seeks to place children's outcomes at its centre.

-Some of these concerns were subsequently taken on board by Ofsted in the development of the Inspection of Local Authority Children’s Services framework (ILACS), which has resulted in the inspectorate taking a more proportionate approach.
-ADCS has produced an ILACS resource pack, which is available on their website.
+Some of these concerns were subsequently taken on board by Ofsted in the development of the Inspection of Local Authority Children’s Services (ILACS) framework, which has resulted in the inspectorate taking a more proportionate approach.
+For more information, access the ADCS's ILACS resource pack.

 1. Action research into improvement in local children's services

-The first project, undertaken by the ISOS Partnership and commissioned by the LGA, sought to answer two central questions:
+The first project, undertaken by Isos Partnership and commissioned by the LGA, sought to answer the following two central questions: